codingo/NoSQLMap/README.md

 9. Back to main menu-Use this once the options are set to start your attacks.
 ```

-Once options are set head back to the main menu and select DB access attacks or web app attacks as appropriate.
-The rest of the tool is "wizard" based and fairl self explanatory, but send emails to nosqlmap@gmail.com or find me on Twitter [@tcstoolHax0r](https://twitter.com/tcstoolHax0r) if you have any questions or suggestions.
+Once options are set head back to the main menu and select DB access attacks or web app attacks as appropriate for whether you are attacking a NoSQL management port or web application.
+The rest of the tool is "wizard" based and fairly self explanatory, but send emails to nosqlmap@gmail.com or find me on Twitter [@tcstoolHax0r](https://twitter.com/tcstoolHax0r) if you have any questions or suggestions.

 Video
 =====